ohmjs/ohm/doc/api-reference.md

 Grammar objects
 ---------------

-Instances of Grammar have the following properties:
+Instances of Grammar have the following methods:

 <code class="api">grammar.match(obj: string|object, optStartRule?: string) &rarr; MatchResult</code>

-Try to match `obj` against the grammar, returning a MatchResult.
+Try to match `obj` against `grammar`, returning a MatchResult.
 If `optStartRule` is given, it specifies the rule on which to start matching.
-By default, the start rule is inherited from the supergrammar, or if there is no supergrammar specified, it is the first rule in the grammar definition.
+By default, the start rule is inherited from the supergrammar, or if there is no supergrammar specified, it is the first rule in `grammar`'s definition.

+<code class="api">grammar.semantics() &rarr; Semantics</code>

+Create a new [Semantics](#semantics) object for `grammar`.

-<code class="api">grammar.semantics(optSuperSemantics?: Semantics) &rarr; Semantics</code>
+<code class="api">grammar.extendSemantics(superSemantics: Semantics) &rarr; Semantics</code>

-Create a new [Semantics](#semantics) object for the grammar.
-If `optSuperSemantics` is specified, the new Semantics object will inherit all its operations and attributes.
+Create a new [Semantics](#semantics) object for `grammar` that inherits all of the operations and attributes in `superSemantics`. `grammar` must be a descendent of the grammar associated with `superSemantics`.

 <h2 id="MatchResult">MatchResult objects</h2>

-Instances of MatchResult have the following properties:
+Instances of MatchResult have the following methods:

 <code class="api">matchResult.succeeded() &rarr; boolean</code>